dselect

 OPTIONS

-tion directory /etc/dpkg/dpkg.cfg.d/.
-Each line in the configuration
+configuration directory /etc/dpkg/dselect.cfg.d/.
+Each line in the

---admindir <directory>
+--admindir directory

-Changes the directory where the dpkg `status', `available' and
+Changes the directory where the dpkg 'status', 'available' and

 similar files are located.
 This defaults to /var/lib/dpkg and